2014 Awards and Honorees

-National Youth Advocate of the Year
+Youth Advocates of the Year

-Judy Wilkenfeld Award for Tobacco-Control Excellence
+The Judy Wilkenfeld Award for Tobacco Control Excellence